-Located at the base of the Inyo Mountains between Independence and Lone Pine lies the ruins of Reward, CA and the Reward Mine, a mine so big you can drive a 4WD through it.
+Located at the base of the Inyo Mountains between Independence and Lone Pine, the Reward Mine is so big you can drive a 4WD through it.

 Drive 9.7 miles north of Lone Pine and you’ll find Manzinar/Reward Road, which sits directly across Hwy 395 from the Manzinar National Historic Site.
 The road passes over the runway of the old Manzanar Airport, built in the 1940’s to supply the needs of the Manzanar Relocation Camp, which was one of ten camps where Japanese American citizens and resident Japanese aliens were interned during World War II.

 You’ll also crossover the Lower Owens River, which thankfully now has a fair amount of water in it after lawsuits forced the LADWP to start replenishing this 62 mile long section of the river in December, 2006.
 If you don’t already know the history of what LA did to the Owens Valley during the early 1900’s (and beyond), I suggest you look it up.
 Long story short, LA sucked up all the water in the Owens Valley in order to become the mega city it is today.

 You also might see a few interesting things you weren’t expecting, like this decapitated cow head, skewered on a pole in order to dry it out for a cow skull keepsake (or at least that’s the story I made up in my head in order to justify it).